- The financial services industry is essentially made up of companies providing banking, investing, and insurance.

 The financial sector has always relied on paper documents.
 For example, customers filled out slips to withdraw money from their bank accounts and received monthly statements in the mail.
 Investment firms sent out quarterly reports detailing the performance of customer portfolios.
 Insurance companies required customers to fill out detailed claim reports.
 Tax returns were on hardcopy paper.

-Digitization is radically changing how businesses operate.
+Digital transformation is radically changing how businesses operate.
 As a result, investors can now look at the performance of their portfolios in real-time on their smartphones and purchase stock with the tap of a button.
 Home buyers can apply for a mortgage and be pre-approved in minutes rather than days.
 Internal business processes can be automated using tools like DocuSign.

 Digitization is the new norm, so companies can’t remain profitable by maintaining the status quo.
 Instead, they’ll need to invest in a digital transformation strategy.
+In fact, there are numerous examples of digital transformation that include banking.

 Explosion of fintech